john-lawson1/finalCapstone/README.md

 ## Installation
 - Ensure you open the whole folder for this task in VS Code otherwise the program will look in your root directory for the text files.
-- A default 'admin' username and password is create automatically by the program, which shoud be restricted for use by the program administrator to access the admin rights:
+- A default 'admin' username and password is created automatically by the program, which should be restricted for use by the program administrator to access the admin rights:
   - username: admin
   - password: password